nvkelso/pyGraticule/README.md

 #Usage

-`python pygraticule.py -s 1 -o outfile.geojson`
+`python pygraticule.py -g 1 -s 1 -o outfile.geojson`

 There are two script arguments for controlling the density of nodes and the output file name: